Bellafqira/FedCAM_/README.md

 tqdm~=4.60.0
 geom_median

+# Acknowledgments

+This project utilizes the `compute_geometric_median` function from the `geom_median.torch` library for computing the geometric median.
+We extend our gratitude to the authors of the research that inspired this implementation:

+Pillutla, K., Kakade, S. M., & Harchaoui, Z. (2022).
+Robust Aggregation for Federated Learning.
+IEEE Transactions on Signal Processing, 70, 1142-1154. doi:10.1109/TSP.2022.3153135

+The code is available at their GitHub repository: [geom_median](https://github.com/krishnap25/geom_median).

 # License :
 When using any code in this project, we would appreciate it if you could refer to this project.